 If you’ve raised plants in plastic containers, or purchased them that way, water them thoroughly before transplanting.
 To remove them from the container, invert the plant with your fingers on either side of the stem and shake gently to loosen the soil ball and have it slide from the container.
 If the soil around the transplant’s roots is compacted, it’s a good idea to gently loosen it with your thumbs before sticking it in the ground.

 Don’t be afraid to pat down the soil gently around your plant once it’s in the ground.
 This will help it stay upright and give its roots something to anchor in.
 If your plants droop, don’t worry.
 If you’ve done well, they’ll be up and happy the next morning.
-For more detail on transplanting seedlings go here and here.
+For more detail on moving young plants outdoors go here and here.